UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/project_structure.md

 ### controllers

-Functions that perform certains tasks such as finding a user, or entering into a database.
+Functions that perform certain tasks such as finding a user, or entering into a database.

 ### routes